gurrenm3/BTD6-GainKnowledgeOnRound100/README.md

 <h1 align="center">Gain Knowledge On Round 100</h1>

 Gain Knowledge Points when you beat round 100!
-By default you gain 1 but you can configure it to whatever you like!
-Works in singleplayer and co-op.
+By default you gain 1 point, but you can configure the amount in the mod settings!
+Works in singleplayer and co-op

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)